-The trip is easy and very scenic.
-If you arrive early, you can ask us to book a few extra days on your own in Chamonix at the start of the trip.
+The trip to Chamonix is easy and very scenic.
+If you arrive early, you can ask us to book a few extra days on your own here at the start of the trip.
 We’ll meet for dinner and talk about the trip to come.
 Relax in the evening at our comfortable village hotel.

 Champex – We’ll have 2 choices today.
-An undulating trail leads through alpine pastures and pine forests, with sweeping views of the Rhone valley.
+For an easier day, an undulating trail leads through alpine pastures and pine forests, with sweeping views of the Rhone valley.
+Stop at the alpine farmhouse at Bovine before heading on to Champex.

-Weather permitting, a more rigorous possibility leads up to the high pass of Fenetre d’Arpette, one of the highest points along the tour and along the Trient glacier.
+Weather and energy permitting, a more rigorous possibility leads up to the high pass of Fenetre d’Arpette, one of the highest points along the tour and along the Trient glacier.
+It’s hard work but with quite the payoff.
 Both hikes finish at the pretty, lakeside village of Champex, where we stay in a comfortable 3-star hotel.

-Prafleuri hut – A rugged day brings us across 2 passes and through a remote, wild region filled with glaciers and rocky peaks known as the Grand Desert.
+Prafleuri hut – This is a big day.
+A rugged route brings us across 2 passes and through a remote, wild region filled with glaciers and rocky peaks known as the Grand Desert.

-Arolla – We hike past the Grand Dixence reservoir and then up to Dix hut, spectacularly perched on a lonely rock outcrop and surrounded by glaciers and mountains.
+Arolla – Another scenic day unfolds as you hike past the Grand Dixence reservoir and then up to Dix hut, spectacularly perched on a lonely rock outcrop and surrounded by glaciers and mountains.
+This is a beautifully hidden corner of the Alps, with handsome mountains and huge glaciers all around.

-After lunch at the hut, we continue with a short, easy glacier traverse, cross the steep Col du Riedmatten pass, and descend to the tiny village of Arolla.
+After lunch at the hut, you’ll continue with a short, easy glacier traverse… follow the trail markers.
+The a rocky ascent to the ladders at the Pas du Chevres pass top the day.
+Finally a long descent to the tiny and welcome village of Arolla.

 Moiry hut – A long, steep climb leads to the beautiful Val d’Anniviers and more stunning mountain scenery.

-We’ll descend to the Moiry reservoir and then up to the newly renovated Moiry hut, a comfortable base surround by a sea of ice.
+We’ll descend to the Moiry reservoir and then up to the newly renovated Moiry hut.
+Moiry hut is you-won’t-believe-this beautiful, a comfortable base with huge picture windows surrounded by a sea of ice.

 Zinal – A slightly easier day leads us over a minor pass and gives us a chance to further explore the Val d’Anniviers, an unforgettable valley with a great blend of ancient villages, quiet trails, and breathtaking views.